gchenpu/gchenpu.github.io/markdown_generator/NOTES.md

 # Steps to run the the website
 1. run the script 'bundle exec jekyll serve'

-The website is
+The website is viewed at the url http://127.0.0.1:4000/

-http://127.0.0.1:4000/
+# Add a new page to the website
+add the new page to ./_data/navigation.yml

 # Steps to revise the website pages
 modify the files in ./_pages

-# Add a new page to the website
-add the new page to ./_data/navigation.yml
+Group: group.html
+Publication: see the instructions below

 # Steps to update the publications for the website:
-1. manually update 'publications.bib' in the folder 'markdown_generator'
+1. manually update 'publications.bib' in the folder 'markdown_generator' (add Abstract to previous entries if time permits)
 2. start jupyter note: 'jupyter notebook --no-browser --port=8889'
 3. run the script: 'publications.ipynb'
-4. alternative to steps 2-3, execute the script: 'python publications.py'

 #----------------------------------
 #          Markdown language